-Divorce signifies the end of the matrimonial regime and the division of the assets of the separating couple.
-The french notaire will help you in the liquidation of the spouses' financial assets or whenever there is a property.
+The divorce, amicable or judicial, results in the liquidation of the matrimonial regime and the division of the property of the couple that separates.
+The notaire will assist you in liquidating the pecuniary and pecuniary interests of the spouses.

 How does a notaire liquidate a matrimonial regime ?